rb077858/anonchat/README.md

 # NUMBERS — anonymous real-time chat

-A static, login-free chat app.
-Every device gets a random 7-digit ID the moment it first opens the site.
+A static, login-free chat app with a Hebrew (RTL) interface.
+Every device gets a random 6-digit ID the moment it first opens the site.
 Find a random stranger or dial someone's number directly — everything after that happens in real time over Firebase.

+If someone keeps bothering a person on their current number, the gear icon on the home screen opens **הגדרות** (Settings), where **אפס מספר** (reset number) deletes the old ID from the database and issues a brand new one — the old number stops working immediately, so whoever was messaging that ID can no longer reach the device.

 Files:
 ```